futureswap/liquidation_bot/README.md

 * This is a bot that will scan our system for trades that are ready to be liquidated, then liquidate them
 * It will store all trades and check either every X min or every time the oracle price changes

-## Requierments
+## Requirements
 * Docker-compose version 1.24.1 or later

 ## Run instructions
-* add .env with proper configurations (see below)
+* Add .env with proper configurations (see below)
-* docker-compose up
+* `docker-compose up`
-* for more detailed instructions for how to set up an aws ec2 instance see below
+* For more detailed instructions for how to set up an AWS EC2 instance, see below

 ## Private Key
 * Your private key is stored in a .env file